Who is UNDIA?

-UNDIA is committed to educating the campus and community about the culture of American Indians.
-One of UNDIA's major projects is to plan and organize the annual education week and powwow, known as Time Out Week and Wacipi (pronounced Wah-chee-pee).
+One of UNDIA's major projects is to plan and organize the powwow, known as Time Out Wacipi (Wah-chee-pee).

 UNDIA meets bi-weekly as an Executive Board and hosts a general membership once a month.
-The American Indian Center on UND campus allows UNDIA to utilize the student organization office in its new location, 315 Princeton Street.
+Typically, the meetings take place on UND Campus at the American Indian Student Services (AISS) Center, 315 Princeton Street in Grand Forks.